oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 - Create a schema to store the JavaScript module
 - Download the ECMAScript version of the `validator.js` module
-- Create a MLE module in the database
+- Create an MLE module in the database
 - Expose the module to PL/SQL and SQL
 - Validate email addresses